scottvr/gtrsnipe/README.md

 ## Advanced Usage: Mapper & Demucs Tuning

 The real power of gtrsnipe comes from its customizability.
 You can fine-tune the fretboard mapping algorithm and the audio separation models to get the perfect transcription.
+Detailed documentation with troubleshooting examples are being created [in the wiki.](https://github.com/scottvr/gtrsnipe/wiki/FretboardMapper-Algorithm-Configuration-and-Tunables)

 **Fretboard Mapper Tuning**